Liberty Protection Safeguards (LPS)

-The Liberty Protection Safeguards are a proposal from the Law Commission about how the changes to current legislation might look in relation to people who are deprived of their liberty.
-In 2014 two very significant events triggered the end of the Deprivation of Liberty Safeguards, although any changes (however much needed) are likely to be years away and will only occur if the Government accept the changes and a Bill passes through both Houses and becomes a new piece of legislation.
+The Liberty Protection Safeguards started life as a proposal from the Law Commission about how the changes to current legislation might look in relation to people who are deprived of their liberty.
+In 2014 two very significant events triggered the end of the Deprivation of Liberty Safeguards.

-It has been proposed that the Liberty Protection Safeguards take both of these factors into account and provide safeguards for vulnerable adults who need it without unnecessary assessment duplications from health and social care professionals.
-The proposed Liberty Protection Safeguards would apply in all settings whereas the current Deprivation of Liberty Safeguards (DoLS) regime only applies to registered care homes and hospitals.
-Anyone who lives outside of these settings such as their own home or supported living would need an order from the Court of Protection to be deprived of their liberty.
+It has been proposed that the Liberty Protection Safeguards take both of these factors into account and provide safeguards for vulnerable adults who need it without unnecessary assessment duplication from health and social care professionals.
+As mentioned above, the Liberty Protection Safeguards would apply in all settings whereas the current Deprivation of Liberty Safeguards (DoLS) regime only applies to registered care homes and hospitals.
+Anyone who lives outside of these settings such as their own home or supported living would need an order from the Court of Protection to be deprived of their liberty lawfully.
 Second, the Liberty Protection Safeguards would apply to anyone over the age of 16.
 This would bring it in line with other aspects of the Mental Capacity Act which apply to anyone over the age of 16.
 The current Deprivation of Liberty Safeguards only apply to people aged 18 or over.
 A statutory authority to deprive a person of their liberty temporarily would replace the current Urgent Authorisation and would only be permitted in truly urgent situations and sudden emergencies.

 Perhaps one of the most welcome changes proposed will be when the process is undertaken.
 Currently, assessments under the Deprivation of Liberty Safeguards are often made and authorisation sought after the person has already moved into a care home and into circumstances that already amount to a deprivation of liberty.
 Under the Liberty Protection Safeguards, an authorisation to deprive someone of their liberty would be decided at the planning stage ensuring that a full analysis of all available options is undertaken before anything is finalised.